 Each pack weighs less than 15 lbs Packed!

 This option offers enough supplies to get a family started or ensure that 2 people are more equipped.
 There is an option that costs less designed for 2 people but you only get one pack and it is not enough of a cost difference between the 2 and 4 person version to justify the 2 person option.
-At the time of writing the difference is a mere $40.

 What Is Included: